wanghailei/sror/ruby_module.md

 In Ruby, the `extend` keyword is used to add methods from a module to a single object, typically an instance of a class or the class itself.&#x20;

-When  `extend` a module in a class, the module's methods are added <mark style="background-color:orange;">as class methods of the target class</mark>.&#x20;

-When `include` a module into a class, the module's methods are added <mark style="background-color:orange;">as instance methods of the class</mark>.
+==When `extend` a module in a class, the module's methods are added as class methods of the target class.
+When `include` a module into a class, the module's methods are added ==as instance methods of the class==.